flake-messenger/.github/profile/README.md

 # Hi there 👋

 ℹ️ This is Flake - new platform+messenger, made by people 4 people, as free as possible (yet).
 We still a little project, but we're trying to expand.
+Also we are trying to take into account the shortcomings of other platforms and come up with our own features.

 ©️ Inspired by projects such as: [Discord](https://discord.com), [Telegram](https://telegram.org), [Reddit](https://reddit.com)

 🤷 We still in alpha-test state, but if you just pay your attention & attention of your friends - we'll pleased!

-👩‍💻 We still don't have any docs or some like, but when base front of site will developed - we'll publish the docs.
+👩‍💻 We don't have any docs or something like for now, but when base frontend of site will developed - we'll publish the docs.

 🍿 What do we eat for breakfast?
 Hmmm...
 We drinking coffee.
 Much much coffee. :) ~~But if you donate us - we'll can eat sth. instead of coffee~~